ontio/documentation/get_started_en.md

 ### What is Ontology

-The features of Ontology are outlined [here](https://ontio.github.io/documentation/ontology_features_en.html).
+The features of Ontology are outlined in [Ontology Features](https://ontio.github.io/documentation/ontology_features_en.html).
 Simultaneously, we released an [Open Letter](https://ontio.github.io/documentation/first_open_letter_en.html) to introduce each part of Ontology and invite developers to join Ontology technical community and build an Ontology developer ecosystem.

 ### How to get Ontology

 At present, all of Ontology's source code are open source on GitHub.
-Users can go to the [GitHub repository](https://github.com/ontio/ontology) to download the source code and compile it，or directly obtain the [release version](https://github.com/ontio/ontology/releases).
-For detailed download and installation instructions, please refer to [here](https://ontio.github.io/documentation/ontology_install_en.html).
+Users can go to the [GitHub Repository](https://github.com/ontio/ontology) to download the source code and compile it，or directly obtain the [Release Version](https://github.com/ontio/ontology/releases).
+For detailed download and installation instructions, please refer to [Ontology Installation Instructions](https://ontio.github.io/documentation/ontology_install_en.html).

 ### The introduction of Ontology node